-ВМР Measurable Goal Summary of Planned Activities Proposed Schedule & Responsible Party 1) Ordinance or Other Regulatory Mechanism a.
-Regulatory mechanism requiring implementation of post-construction runoff controls for all development sites over 1 one acre, including redevelopment sites. i.
+BMP Measurable Goal Summary of Planned Activities Proposed Schedule & Responsible Party 1) Ordinance or Other Regulatory Mechanism a.
+Regulatory mechanism requiring implementation of post-construction runoff controls for all development sites over one (1) acre, including redevelopment sites. i.
 Continue reviewing and updating regulatory mechanisms to enhance program. ii.
 Cite local code(s) being used.
-Ongoing County EDP, Planning Director Townships with zoning, Administrators Annually FSWCD, Urban Conservationist 2) Post-Construction Requirements a.
+Ongoing FCEDP Planning Administrator Townships with zoning, Administrators Annually FSWCD Urban Conservationist FCDE Project Engineer 2) Post-Construction Requirements a.
 Continue to support nonstructural BMPs such as policies and ordinances that direct growth away from environmentally sensitive areas and protect valuable natural resources. i.
 Adopt policies or ordinances such as riparian ordinances, tree ordinances, wetland ordinances, and conservation development.
-FCDE, Project Engineer Ongoing County EDP, Planning Director FSWCD, Urban Conservationist Townships with zoning, Administrators
+Ongoing FCEDP Planning Administrator FSWCD Urban Conservationist Townships with zoning, Administrators

-ВМР Measurable Goal Summary of Planned Activities Proposed Schedule & Responsible Party b.
+BMP Measurable Goal Summary of Planned Activities Proposed Schedule & Responsible Party b.
 Provide guidance for structural BMPs using the Franklin County Stormwater Drainage Manual. i.
 Structural and nonstructural standards being used will be listed in the annual report.
-Annually FSWCD, Urban Conservationist County EDP, Planning Staff Townships with own zoning, designated staff 3) Site Plan Review Procedures a.
-Continued implementation of procedures for reviewing stormwater pollution prevention plans for sites over 1 one acre for post-construction BMPs, both structural and nonstructural, including commercial sites. i.
+Annually FSWCD Urban Conservationist FCEDP Planning Staff Townships with own zoning, designated staff 3) Site Plan Review Procedures a.
+Continued implementation of procedures for reviewing stormwater pollution prevention plans for sites over one (1) acre for post-construction BMPs, both structural and nonstructural, including commercial sites. i.
 Review and enhance procedures for reviewing stormwater pollution prevention plans. ii.
-Number of sites requiring plans and number of plan reviews will be reported in the annual report.
-Ongoing County EDP, Planning Director Township with zoning, Administrators FSWCD, Urban Conservationist FCDE, Project Manager Annually ii.
-Number of sites requiring plans and number of plan reviews will be reported in the annual report.
-Annually FSWCD, Urban Conservationist
+Number of sites requiring plans and number of plan reviews will be reported in the annual report. iii.
+Use a checklist to document SWP3 reviews for sediment/erosion controls and post-construction water quality controls.
+Ongoing FCEDP Planning Administrator Township with zoning, Administrators FSWCD Urban Conservationist FCDE Project Manager Annually FSWCD Urban Conservationist

-ВМР Measurable Goal Summary of Planned Activities Proposed Schedule & Responsible Party 4) Site Inspection Procedures a.
-All post construction structural and non-structural BMPs will be inspected during implementation and prior to acceptance to ensure the BMP will function as intended to reduce stormwater runoff from new development and redevelopment projects. i.
+BMP Measurable Goal Summary of Planned Activities Proposed Schedule & Responsible Party 4) Site Inspection Procedures a.
+All post construction structural and non-structural BMPs will be inspected during implementation and prior to acceptance to ensure the BMP will function as intended to reduce stormwater runoff from new development and redevelopment projects- at the time of acceptance, as well as for the long-term operation and maintenance. i.
 Ensure all post-construction BMPs are functioning as intended at the time of acceptance. ii.
-Number of sites, number of inspections, and average frequency of inspections will be reported in the annual report.
-January 2011 FCDE, Project Manager Annually FCDE, Project Manager County EDP Planning Staff Townships with own zoning, designated staff FSWCD, Urban Conservationist 5) Enforcement Procedures a.
+Ensure all post-construction BMPs are functioning as intended for long term operation and maintenance with a minimum one (1) on-site inspection per permit term. iii.
+Use a checklist to document post-construction site inspections. iv.Number of sites, number of inspections, and average frequency of inspections will be reported in the annual report.
+January 2011 FCDE Project Manager Annually FCDE Project Manager FCEDP Planning Staff Townships with own zoning, designated staff FSWCD Urban Conservationist 5) Enforcement Procedures a.
 Enforcement procedures that ensure post construction BMPs are in place as intended and according to the general stormwater permit for construction activities applicable to either the County or the Darby Watershed, whichever area the project is located. i.
-Continue implementing regulatory enforcement mechanism. ii.
+Continue implementing regulatory enforcement mechanism.ii.
 Number of violation letters and enforcement actions will be reported in the annual report.
-Ongoing and Annually County EDP, Planning Director Township with Zoning, Administrators FCDE, Project Manger FSWCD, Urban Conservationist
+Ongoing and Annually FCEDP Planning Administrator Township with Zoning, Administrators FCDE Project Manger FSWCD Urban Conservationist